-- 1. Please insert the total number of shares held by you.
-If you have shares entered against your name in the Depository Register (as defined in Section 130A of the Companies Act, Chapter 50 of Singapore), you should insert that number of shares.
-If you have shares registered in your name in the Register of Members, you should insert that number of shares.
-If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number of shares is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the number of shares held by you. - 2.
-A member of the Company entitled to attend and vote at the Annual General Meeting (the "Meeting") of the Company is entitled to appoint not more than two proxies to attend and vote in his/her stead at the Meeting.
+- 1. Please insert the total number of Shares held by you.
+If you have Shares entered against your name in the Depository Register (as defined in Section 130A of the Singapore Companies Act, Chapter 50), you should insert that number of Shares.
+If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
+A member of the Company entitled to attend and vote at a meeting of the Company is entitled to appoint not more than two proxies to attend and vote in his/her stead.
 A proxy need not be a member of the Company. - 3.
-Where a member of the Company appoints more than one proxy, he/she shall specify the proportion of his/her shareholding concerned be represented by each proxy in the instrument appointing a proxy or proxies.
-If no such proportion of shareholding is specified, the Company shall be entitled to treat the first named proxy as representing the entire number of shares entered against his/her name in the Depository Register and the entire number of Shares registered in his/her name in the Register of Members, and any second named proxy as an alternate to the first named proxy. - 4.
-Completion and return of the instrument appointing a proxy or proxies shall not preclude a member of the Company from attending and voting at the Meeting.
-Any appointment of a proxy or proxies shall be deemed to be revoked if a member of the Company attends the Meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy or proxies to the Meeting. - 5.
-The instrument appointing a proxy or proxies must be deposited at the registered office of the Company at 7 Temasek Boulevard, #43-03 Suntec Tower One, Singapore 038987 not less than forty-eight (48) hours before the time appointed for holding the Meeting. - 6.
-The instrument appointing a proxy or proxies must be under the hand of the appointor or of his/her attorney.
-Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of an attorney or a duly authorised officer of the corporation.
-Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument appointing a proxy or proxies, failing which, the instrument appointing a proxy or proxies may be treated as invalid. - 7.
-A corporation which is a member of the Company may by resolution of its directors or other governing body authorise such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore. - 8.
-By submitting the instrument appointing a proxy or proxies and/or representative to attend and vote at the Meeting, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of the processing, administration and analysis by the Company (or its agents or service providers) of proxy or proxies and/or representative appointed for the Meeting and the preparation and compilation of the attendance lists, minutes and other documents relating to the Meeting, and in order for the Company (or its agents or service providers) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy or proxies and/or representative to the Company (or its agents or service providers), the member has obtained the prior consent of such proxy or proxies and/or representative for the collection, use and disclosure by the Company (or its agents or service providers) of the personal data of such proxy or proxies and/or representative for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
+Completion and return of this instrument appointing a proxy shall not preclude a member from attending and voting at the Meeting.
+Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting. - 5.
+The instrument appointing a proxy or proxies must be deposited at the registered office of the Company at Six Battery Road #10-01 Singapore 049909 not less than forty-eight (48) hours before the time appointed for the Meeting. - 6.
+The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
+Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
+Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 7.
+A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Singapore Companies Act, Chapter 50.